-But last week, I received a promotional email for the Qantas Store.
+But recently, I received a promotional email for the Qantas Store.
 And in a moment of madness, I decided to click on the link and take a look.

 But the Qantas Store offers sales on products, and also a ‘Points Plus Pay' calculator, and this is where things get interesting.

 Using ‘Points Plus Pay’ at the Qantas Store can get you a bargain.

 The Qantas Store offers a Points Plus Pay option, enabling shoppers to pay a 2,000 point minimum for a product or voucher while electing to pay the rest in cash.
 For most products, this still results in a poor return for your hard-earned Qantas points, however, there are some exceptions that can get you ahead.